What do we want out children to know and do?

 Cross curricular writing is linked to topic work and planned into the curriculum as often as possible.

 Handwriting: Teachers use Letterjoin resources and the school follows the Letterjoin handwriting policy.
 Forms and joins are expressly taught and then practised, often using the spelling patterns children are working on.

-Spelling: Rules and patterns are taught with reference to National Curriculum Expectations using appropriate resources such as Spelling Shed and Twinkl.
+Spelling: Rules and patterns are taught with reference to National Curriculum Expectations using Read Write Inc. Spelling.
 Subject specific vocabulary is emphasised through other subjects and the correct spelling of these words is taught.

 At Ludworth we use the mastery model of teaching maths.
 We follow White Rose small steps planning.
 Each class has a wide range of concrete resources to support this style of learning, where children use concrete, pictorial and then abstract approaches to maths.
 Children will work on their fluency within each concept, will develop reasoning skills around their maths and will solve problems.